 “repeated acts of clearly excessive prescribing or administering of drugs.”1

-If the facts of a case show that a prescription was for a quantity of drugs outside industry norms and/or beyond the normal standard of care, then the amount is likely excessive.3
+If the facts of a case show that a prescription was for a quantity of drugs

 2. Are there defenses to Business & Professions Code 725?

-- not an “excessive” amount;
+- You did not prescribe an “excessive” amount;

 3. Penalties, Punishment, and Sentencing